Room Correction with Volumio

 Volumio is open source music playback software that can run on a PC, Raspberry Pi, etc. It provides DSP features through a plugin called FusionDSP, which is a front end for CamillaDSP.

 HouseCurve is an iOS application for tuning audio systems.
 It turns your iPhone/iPad into a capable audio analyzer using the built in microphone.
 It can be used for tuning tasks like creating room correction filters, subwoofer time alignment, level matching and choosing crossovers.
-A free trial can be found here.
+Download here.

 This app note will demonstrate room correction using HouseCurve and Volumio’s FusionDSP plugin.